A Guide To Holiday Accident Claims – How Much Compensation Can I Claim? – How To Claim?

 In the event of a road traffic accident make sure that you and the other road user exchange details such as contact information, insurance providers and vehicle registration details.

 If you are considering making a holiday accident claim one of the easiest and most convenient ways to do so may be through what is called a no win no fee agreement.
 Through a no win no fee agreement a personal injury solicitor will provide you with the same level of service as would be provided under any other funding model.
-The main difference with a no win no fee agreement is that you will only need to pay for the UK Law solicitors services in the event that you are awarded compensation.
+The main difference with a no win no fee agreement is that you will only need to pay for your solicitor’s fees in the event that you are awarded compensation.
 This means that your financial risk is lowered compared to funding models with upfront costs.
 It may also make your accident abroad claim more affordable.
 To learn more about how no win no fee claims work, please read our guide.

 Please contact UK Law today to see if our panel of solicitors are able to help you.
 We will listen to what happened to you whilst abroad on holiday to see if you are eligible to claim compensation.
 You can talk to our team today by using the details at the top of this page or dialling 020 3870 4868.